Measurement of Space Charge Effects in the MicroBooNE LArTPC Using Cosmic Muons: Calibration Methodology

 A \SI{5}{cm} gap between the field cage and instrumented TPC volume impacts the assumed ``true'' position of ionization charge deposition prior to drift.
 This gap is illustrated in figure~\ref{fig:gapcartoon}.
 The radius of the field cage tubes is \SI{1}{cm}, leading to an average offset of \SI{4.5}{cm} in the true location of charge deposition for ionization near the edges of the TPC in the $y$ and $z$ directions.
 This additional offset impacts the first step of the calibration methodology presented below and must be accounted for in order to obtain a more accurate calibration in data events.
 This offset is not necessary to apply to simulated events, as the instrumented TPC volume is assumed to end at the field cage in MicroBooNE simulation.

 The first step of the track-based calibration procedure uses the end point of the anode-piercing track that does not intersect the anode plane to determine this correction in three dimensions, calibrating every other TPC face aside from the anode and the cathode.
-The component of the correction vector orthogonal to the TPC face is found from the projected distance of the track end to the TPC face, adding an additional \SI{4.5}{cm} to account for the average gap between the field cage and instrumented TPC volume that is discussed above (data events only).
+The calibration maps are constructed using the median offset values across all tracks passing through the same two-dimensional voxel at the TPC face, with a voxel size that is approximately 10~cm in both dimensions.
+The component of the correction vector orthogonal to the TPC face is found from the transverse distance of the track end to the TPC face, adding an additional \SI{4.5}{cm} to account for the average gap between the field cage and instrumented TPC volume that is discussed above (data events only).
 The other two components are identified using predictions from the simulation described in section~\ref{sec:sim}.
-For instance, at the top of the TPC, the projected distance of the track end to the top of the TPC yields ${\Delta}y_{\mathrm{reco}}$, and the other two components are determined by
+For instance, at the top of the TPC, the transverse distance of the track end to the top of the TPC yields ${\Delta}y_{\mathrm{reco}}$, and the other two components are determined by

 and